-During the 2011-12 school year, eight afternoon staff development sessions were sponsored by the District; teachers from each school participated in staff development activities based upon the District's instructional focus areas.
+During the 2012-13 school year eight afternoon staff development sessions were sponsored by the District; Teachers from each school site participated in staff development activities to assist in transitioning to Common Core Math.
+Optional Trainings were offered on a voluntary basis to further build teacher capacity in Common Core Math and Writing.

-2011-12 Staff Training Topics:
+2012-13 Staff Training Topics: